danilopedraza/komodo/book/src/programming_with_komodo/builtin_functions.md

 These functions allow to convert values of certain type into types of another.
 In some cases the types can't be equivalent, so Komodo will do some assumptions about how would you like to transform values.
 For these cases, the [standard library](./the_standard_library.md) has some functions that allow you to do different transformations.

 - `Integer(value)`: Casts any number into an integer.
 Rounds down when necessary.
+Fails when you pass it something that is not a number.

 - `Float(value)`: Casts any number into a float.
 It will return the closest approximation.
+Fails when you pass it something that is not a number.

 - `List(value)`: Turns sets and ranges into lists.